LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

        2, 5, 3, 1, 2

-   The second master file will be "Students" + the course abbreviation + ".txt".
+   The second master file will be "students\_" + the course abbreviation + ".txt".
    For example :file:`students_comp170.txt`.
    It will contain a list of student information records.
 Each record (one per input line) will have the following